 Civil.
 Polite.
 Reasonable.
-Three words that are far from being synonymous with the average internet comment-section discussion.
+Three words not synonymous with your average internet comment-section.
 Sad, but true.

-The more popular an opinion hole (‘comment section’) is, the more trolling, ranting, name-calling, feet-stamping and general tantrum-throwing you can expect to find.
+The more popular and frequented an opinion hole (aka “comment section”) is, the more trolling, ranting, name-calling, feet-stamping, and tantrum-throwing you can expect to find.

-By commenting you agree to abide by the following set of (fairly simple) rules.
+By commenting you agree to abide by the following set of rules.

-Don’t swear.
-All comments pass through a filter list of swear words and will be queued for approval if they contain one.
-Now, the odd bit of fruity language can add emphasis or underline a witty remark but try not to rely on expletives to get your point across.
-People of all ages, cultures and temperaments read the site and we want them to feel welcome.
+Try not to swear/curse.
+All comments pass through a small filter list of swear words and will be queued for approval if they contain one.
+It’s not exhaustive, plus the odd bit of fruity language can add emphasis or underline a witty remark – just try not to go overboard.

-Debate/banter is fine but personal insults, flippant attacks and derogatory comments, whether about a commenter, author, or the site in general, are not acceptable.
-Sexist, racist, homophobic, transphobic, or ageist comments will not be tolerated and could result in an instant ban.
+Debate/banter is fine but personal insults, flippant attacks and derogatory comments, whether about a commenter, author, or the site are not.
+Sexist, racist, homophobic, transphobic, ageist, and ableist comments are not tolerated either.

-This is not an attack on your right to say what you want — you still can elsewhere — but is our right to not be platform on which you say it.
-After all, you can’t plaster Macy’s in posters for a rival store, or start hassling their customers for their shopping choices.
-Same applies here, folks.
+Note: this is not an attack on people’s right to say what they want — they can go say it elsewhere — but it is my right to not be the platform on which they say it.

 Keep knowingly offensive religious remarks out of comments.
-We appreciate that there are many words in everyday use that have different connotations in difference cultures, but please try to use them in the right context.
+Related; the are words in everyday use that have different connotations in difference cultures so strive, where aware and able, to use these in the right context.

-Keep comments on-topic, either to the post in question or to the thread in which you’re replying to.
-This helps ensure that discussion is structured, relevant and accessible.
-Comments that try to hijack, derail or walk the comment section in a different direction may be deleted.
+Keep comments on-topic either to the post in question or to the thread in which you’re replying to.
+This helps ensure discussion stays structured, relevant and accessible.
+Comments that hijack, derail or walk a thread in a different direction may be deleted.

 Try to help each other, not get one up, show off, or score points.

-Whilst we do appreciate people taking the time to kindly point out typos or errors in articles we may delete these comments after the error is corrected.
-This isn’t personal, it just stops readers who comment after the correction from being confused (i.e. replying with “…but there is no typo!!!11”).
+Whilst I do appreciate people taking the time to kindly point out typos in articles I may delete these once an error is fixed.
+This stops readers who comment after the correction is made from being confused.

-Any comments deemed inappropriate will be deleted or edited at our discretion.
-While not ideal, we also reserve the right to delete replies to deleted comments, entire threads, or close the comment section for entire articles at any time to help maintain an ordered and friendly atmosphere.
+I also reserve the right to delete replies to deleted comments and threads, or close the comment section for entire articles at any time if it will help maintain an ordered and friendly atmosphere.

-Finally, if you see a comment that you think breaks our code of conduct you can click the flag button next to it.
-When a comment is flagged a set number of times it will be removed from view and placed in moderation.
+Finally, if you see a comment that breaks this code of conduct do click the flag button next to it.
+When a comment is flagged by multiple users it is removed from view and placed in a queue for moderation.